GlassyWing/transformer-word-segmenter/README.md

 # transformer-word-segmenter

-This is a sequence labelling model base on [Universal Transformer (Encoder)](https://arxiv.org/abs/1807.03819) + Bi-LSTM + CRF which can be used for Chinese word segmentation.
+This is a sequence labelling model base on [Universal Transformer (Encoder)](https://arxiv.org/abs/1807.03819) + CRF which can be used for Chinese word segmentation.
 The role Universal Transformer (Encoder) plays similar to Elmo Embedding.

 ## Install